September 2024

 • Stock valuations have become challenging

-• Political uncertainty heightened
+• Political uncertainty is heightened

 Neutral